Thank you for your interest in Binghamton University's accelerated/4+1 degree programs. We look forward to receiving your application.

 Declare your intent to apply.

 During your senior year (88+ undergraduate credits), you will formally apply to the Graduate School.
-We recommend you begin the application process at least one month before your program's application deadline.
+We recommend you begin the application process at least one month before your program's application deadline, but no later than the first day of classes for the semester in which you wish to begin your graduate studies.
 Check with your department to find out if there are any special deadlines for accelerated/4+1 degree program applicants.

 Note: If you are an international student who holds, or hopes to obtain, an F-1 or J-1 visa, you must submit the International Student Financial Statement (ISFS) form and financial documentation.
 For more information, review the additional admission requirements for international students.